Where to start your adventure in Colombia: Negombo or Colombo?

 Wellingama for more chilled vibes

-Mirissa can be quite busy though and that’s why I recommend staying in Wellingama instead.
+Mirissa can be quite busy, and that’s why I recommend staying in Wellingama instead.

-Better vibes, nicer bars, perfect to learn to surf and great restaurants like Nomad Cafe.
+Better vibes, nicer bars, perfect for learning to surf, and great restaurants like Nomad Cafe.

 Ahangama for best surf

 If you are a more advanced surfer and came to Sri Lanka to catch the best waves, stay in Ahangama.
 There are plenty of surf breaks around here and, yes, even on a shortboard you can have a lot of fun here.